 - Location company (Service provider company)—Location company consists of categories created for the customer's company and the service provider's company.

 - Customer's company—Categories created by the customer's company.
 The service desk agent must have access to this company in order to access these categories.

 - Service provider's company—Categories created by the service provider company.
 You as part of the service provider must have access to these categories.

 - Global categories—These categories are generic in nature, and are accessible to Smart IT users who can create and edit tickets.
 When creating a category, the Administrator can specify Global as the company, and create a category.
 For example, the administrator creates an operational category with Tier 1—Reset, Tier 2—Password, and Tier 3—Laptop.
 This category will be available by default under operational category when you create a ticket.

-The following two scenarios will help you understand which categories you can access.
+The following scenarios will help you understand the categories that you can access.
 The assumptions are: